duncanbradley/duncanbradley/README.md

 - 👋 Hi, I’m @duncanbradley
 - 👀 I’m interested in how people interpret data visualisations
 - 🌱 I’m currently learning functional programming (R, Python)
+- 🌍 I use my website as a record of what I've been up to recently
-- 📫 My email address can be copied from [my website](https://duncanbradley.github.io)
+- 📫 My email address can be copied from [this link](mailto:duncan.bradley@manchester.ac.uk)